miptleha/webpack-steps/steps/08/README.md

 According to [doc](https://webpack.js.org/guides/asset-modules/)
 add a new rule to [webpack.config.ts](webpack.config.ts).
-In `output` we will add the property `assetModuleFilename`, in order to collect icons in a separate folder (for prod build).
+In `output` we will add the property `assetModuleFilename`, in order to collect icons in a separate folder.

 You also need to tell `typescript` about new file extensions.
 To do this, let's make changes to the file [global.d.ts](src/global.d.ts).